ibm-cloud-docs/vmware-service/tutorials/vmwaas-ipsec-tunnel.md

    You might have multiple secondary IP addresses on the vSRX interface, so collect all the required network information for the tunnel.

    Collect all required VDC network information for the tunnel.
-Use the VMware Cloud Director console or collect the information from your network design documentation (which networks will be deployed on the VDC).
+Use the VMware Cloud Director console or collect the information from your network design documentation (which networks are deployed on the VDC).

    Example values are provided as follows: